arnnow/k8s-redis/README.md

 # Setup redis & redis-sentinel using kustomize
-based on [redis](https://github.com/kubernetes/examples/tree/master/staging/storage/redis) byt adapted for services/deployment & kustomize
+based on [redis](https://github.com/kubernetes/examples/tree/master/staging/storage/redis) but adapted for services/deployment & kustomize
 Using Redis V5 - Dockerfile adapted from [this](https://hub.docker.com/_/redis/)

 ### Building you image for minikube
 #### Creating the image
-We will here create a docker image via a dockerfile and use it directly in minikube without pushing it onto a repository the dockerfile is here
+We will here create a docker image via a dockerfile and use it directly in minikube without pushing it onto a repository
+the dockerfile is here
 ```bash
 # Set docker env